ML-KULeuven/JSDD/README.md

 # Contact
-If you have further questions, do not hesitate to contact Jessa Bekker (https:
+If you have further questions, do not hesitate to contact Jessa Bekker (https://people.cs.kuleuven.be/~jessa.bekker/)
-//people.cs.kuleuven.be/~jessa.bekker/)

 # Cite
 Please cite the original paper that this wrapper was developed for when you use it: